luckshay/Lotus-Bank---A-Banking-Website/README.md

 # Lotus-Bank---A-Banking-Website

-This was a project I created in 2nd Semester of B.E. for Advanced Web Technology Subject.
+This was a project was created in 2nd Semester of B.E. for Advanced Web Technology Subject by the team of three members i.e. [Luckshay Paul](https://github.com/luckshay), [Abhijeet Dass](https://github.com/Abhijeet-droid-AI) and Kashish Vatsh.

 ------------------HIGHER LEVEL OF APPROACH--------------------